 Related: Preparing to have a baby on a budget

-Spend a little quality time with your other kids + husband
+Spend a little quality time with your older siblings + your husband

 You are GOING to be focused on your new itty bitty for a while… that’s not negotiable.